cognitev/forman/README.rst

 ----

 1. Preview link in admin panel
-2. Better input rendering (specially radio buttons)
-3. Themes for forms
+2. Themes for forms
-4. Better success and failure messages (form submission)
+3. Better success and failure messages (form submission)
-5. Better export formats for submissions
+4. Better export formats for submissions